jckkong/kobe-payment/README.md

    To enable webhook, add the ngrok URL https://xxxxxxxx.ngrok.io/webhook/stripe in Stripe Dashboard - https://dashboard.stripe.com/test/webhooks

+   To use stripe-cli, follow the instruction - https://stripe.com/docs/webhooks/test#install

 6. Open [http://localhost:3000](http://localhost:3000) to view it in the browser.